Updated: September 25, 2025

 • 15% for deposits not received within ten days after receiving the first IRS notice demanding payment

-Also, deposits not made by electronic funds transfer are subject to the 10% penalty rate.
 If you deposit less than the amount of taxes you owe, the FTD penalty will apply to the part of the payment you still owe.
+For example, if your deposit should be $10,000 and you deposit $4000, the penalty applies to the $6000 that you didn't pay.
 You should pay as much of the required amount as you can and make late payments as soon as possible to reduce the penalties and interest you owe.
+Also, deposits not made by electronic funds transfer are subject to the 10% penalty rate -- for example, if you mail in a check, you'll incur the FTD penalty even if the payment is on time.

 What is the Interest Associated With Failure to Deposit Payroll Taxes?